 Crock Pot Bourbon Chicken

-One of the common qualities of all the best bourbon chicken recipes is the tenderness of the chicken.
+One of the common qualities of all the best bourbon street chicken recipes is the tenderness of the chicken.
 No one wants to eat chicken that is hard to chew or contains massive wads of fat.
-We also wanted to make enough tasty bourbon glazed chicken to have plenty of leftovers.
-Therefore, we elected to use a crock pot to slow cook our amazing creation.
+We also wanted to make enough tasty bourbon glazed chicken for plenty of leftovers.
+Therefore, we elected to use a crock pot to slow cook our amazingly delicious chicken creation.

 How to make bourbon chicken

 Quality fresh ingredients are always a major priority when preparing any dish.
 Making a quality bourbon street chicken recipe also involves the use of many ingredients and plenty of time and patients.
-If you try to rush the process, you will be unsatisfied with the end result.
+If you try to rush the process, the chicken will be tough and you will be unsatisfied with the end result.

-The first thing you should do is turn on the crock pot to allow time for warm up.
-We elected to use chicken thighs in our recipe because they are a juicier cut of meat than chicken breast.
+The first thing you should do to start this bourbon chicken recipe is turn on the crock pot to allow time for warm up.
+We elected to use chicken thighs in our bourbon chicken recipe because they are a juicier cut of meat than chicken breast.
 If you prefer chicken breast, feel free to make the change.
+I find that chicken breast doesn’t really have the texture and consistency found in traditional bourbon street chicken.

-While waiting for the crock pot to warm, trim all the unnecessary fat off the chicken thighs and cut the meat into smaller bite-sized chunks.
+While waiting for the crock pot to warm, trim all the unnecessary fat off the chicken thighs or chicken breast and cut the meat into smaller bite-sized chunks.
 The trimming and cutting don’t have to be exact.

-Add all the ingredients in the recipe, minus the cornstarch, green onions, and water, and stir.
+Add all the ingredients in the bourbon chicken recipe, minus the cornstarch, green onions, and water, and stir.
 Allow the ingredients time to simmer before progressing to the next step.

 Next, we need the ingredients to thicken.
 For this reason, we opted for cornstarch.
 Just make sure to blend the cornstarch into cold water and gradually add to the rest of the mixture and stir.
 If you don’t practice patience in this step, the recipe will not properly thicken up when it has finished cooking.